 "I worried that they realize I was just a student in a dorm and hang up on me.
-Instead they said: "We're not quite ready, come see us in a month," which was a good thing, because we hadn't written the software yet."- Bill Gates
+Instead they said: "We're not quite ready, come see us in a month," which was a good thing, because we hadn't written the software yet."- Bill Gates got great exposure to the advances being made in the sciences.

 - A. may

 - B. shall

 - C. would

 - D. should

-5. Connect given sentences using discourse marker.
+- 6. Connect given sentences using a discourse marker.
 I learned a lot here at Harvard about new ideas in economics and politics.
-I got great exposure to the advances being made in the sciences.
+I